jflipts/linked-connections-server/README.md

     - **fragmentTimeSpan:** This defines the fragmentation of real-time data.
 It represents the time span of every fragment in seconds.

     - **compressionPeriod:** Cron expression that defines how often will the real-time data be compressed using gzip in order to reduce storage consumption.

+- **tilingStrategy [optional]:** If specified, the dataset will be tiled with Slippy tiles.
+For the possible values see section on Tiling Strategies.

+- **tilingOptions [optional]:** Tiling options for the Tiling Strategy.
+For allowed values check the section Tiling Strategies.

 - **baseURIs:** Here we define the URI templates that will be used to create the unique identifiers of each of the entities found in the Linked Connections.
 Is necessary to define URIs for [Connections](http://semweb.datasciencelab.be/ns/linkedconnections#Connection), [Stops](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md), [Trips](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md) and [Routes](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md).
 This is the only optional parameter and in case that is not defined, all base URIs will have a http://example.org/ pattern, but we recommend to always use dereferenceable URIs.
 Follow the [RFC 6570](https://tools.ietf.org/html/rfc6570) specification to define your URIs using the column names of the `routes` and `trips` GTFS source files.
 See an example next.